mlcommons/cm4mlops/docs/getting-started.md

 *Note that if you use unique ID instead of tags to identify automation (such as `3d5e908e472b417e`), CM will try to match `uid` string in the CM meta descriptions instead of tags.*

+## How CM runs automation recipes?

+Whenever CM finds a directory with a requested automation recipe, it performs the following steps:
+* run `preprocess` function in `customize.py` if exists
+* run `run.sh` (Linux) or `run.bat` (Windows) if exists
+* run `postprocess` function in `customize.py` if exists

+Such organization makes it possible to use either Python or native OS scripts or both to implement CM automation recipes while minimizing the learning curve for CM understanding, development and debugging as requested by CM users.

+Furthermore, CM scripts can keep the source code of implementations example - image classification (as shown [here](https://github.com/mlcommons/ck/tree/master/cm-mlops/script/app-image-classification-onnx-py/src)) that we can easily move around between projects without hardwiring paths and names.